 Features of the Kawai MP7

 This digital piano features a full 88-keys, mimicking a grand piano.
 The keys feel like a real grand piano as well.
 It is also very easy to move around with its small frame.

-This piano can produce acoustic and electronic sound in a superior way that other pianos in the same price range cannot match.
-It has a smooth sound, and the keys feel like a grand piano./p>
+This piano can produce acoustic and electronic sound in a superior way that other top digital pianos in the under $2000 price range cannot match.
+It has a smooth sound, and the keys feel like a grand piano.

 There are digital keyboards that sound and feel better than the Kawai MP7, but none of them beat its price.
 The MP7 has 28 different acoustic setting to try out.